cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 ### Assumptions:

--   These instructions utilise CICS TS 5.5 and therefore all directory names used etc. are based around that, they will need to be amended accordingly for different versions of CICS.
+-   These instructions utilise CICS TS 6.1 and therefore all directory names used etc. are based around that, they will need to be amended accordingly for different versions of CICS.
 In particular, verify the "BOM" for CICS is correct for your version of CICS.

-- Java SE 1.8 or later on the workstation
+- Java SE 11 on the workstation

 -   The hostname, port number, userid and CICS TS version may be different when you install/deploy into your own environment.
 We